Azure/azure-quickstart-templates/101-nat-gateway-vnet/README.md

 This template deploys a **NAT gateway** and virtual network with a single subnet and public IP resource for the NAT gateway.

-## Overview and Deployed resources
+## Overview and deployed resources

 This template is a resource manager implementation of a quickstart for deploying a NAT gateway.
 A virtual network is deployed with a single subnet.
 The NAT gateway resource is associated with this subnet.
 A single public IP resource is created for the NAT gateway.